surf-visualization/paraview-course/docs/exercise3.md

 Next, we will add a circular camera motion, a so-called _orbit_.

-▶ In the Time Manager select __Camera__ in the Animations row, and __Follow Path__ in the dropdown right to it.
+▶ In the Time Manager in the Animations row select __Camera__ from the left-most drop-down box, and __Follow Path__ in the dropdown right to it.
 Then create a camera animation strip by pressing the blue __+__ button.
 This will add a __Camera - RenderView1__ strip.
 If you play the animation you will see the scene rotates over time, however, *the data is shown upside down...*

 So the default camera orbit needs some tweaking, as it is set up based on the current view.
 For example, the camera might be a bit too close to the coral object and we want to move it back a bit.